 - Amazon cannot reimburse you for MCF fulfillment fees.

 MCF means that you have multiple storefronts where inventory appears.
-If you manage to gain success on your off-site endeavors, that’s great!
+If you manage to gain success on your off-site endeavors, that is great!
 However, that also means you need to keep a close eye on inventory.

 This situation is especially critical during seasons with high sales volume.
-For example, you don’t want to run out of toys if you specialize in providing products for toddlers.
+For example, you do not want to run out of toys if you specialize in providing products for toddlers.
 It could tank your ranking on Amazon, making you more reliant on your alternate MCF site.

-Do Not Only Rely on Amazon Multi-Channel Retailing
+3. Do Not Rely Exclusively on Amazon Multi-Channel Retailing

-Walmart Marketplace will not work with Amazon.
-Other smaller companies like Newegg or Etsy don’t have the same level of Amazon integration.
-If you know your niche is needed on other sites, don’t rely solely on Amazon to make your sales.
+Walmart Marketplace will not work with Amazon, and other smaller companies like Newegg or Etsy do not have the same level of Amazon integration.
+If you know your niche is needed on other sites, do not rely exclusively on Amazon to make your sales.